Yakuza Weapon: Production

 Director Tak Sakaguchi had only 12 days to shoot the entire film.
 To make the film on this scale, he decided to bring in his friend and fellow director Yūdai Yamaguchi to also direct the film.
 Yakuza Weapon is an adaptation of the manga Gokudō Heiki (1996) by Ken Ishikawa.
 Yamaguchi felt that adapting a manga gave the story a wider appeal than his other film works such as Battlefield Baseball and Deadball.
 The film is dedicated to Ishikawa who died in 2006.

 Release

-Yakuza Weapon had its world premiere at the Yūbari International Fantastic Film Festival on February 27, 2011 The film was shown at the New York Asian Film Festival on July 9, 2011.
-It received its Canadian premiere at the Fantasia Festival on July 16, 2011.
+Yakuza Weapon had its world premiere at the Yūbari International Fantastic Film Festival on February 27, 2011.
+The film was shown at the New York Asian Film Festival on July 9, 2011, and received its Canadian premiere at the Fantasia Festival on July 16, 2011.

 The film received its theatrical release in Japan on July 23, 2011.

-Well Go USA has acquired the DVD, digital, Video-on-demand and television rights for Yakuza Weapon along with Mutant Girls Squad, Helldriver, Deadball and Karate-Robo Zaborgar.
+Well Go USA acquired the DVD, digital, video-on-demand, and television rights for Yakuza Weapon.